High-dimensional Analysis of Knowledge Distillation: Weak-to-Strong Generalization and Scaling Laws: Fundamental limits and scaling laws

-The above test risk estimate yields exact results (and, hence, $\approx$ in \eqref{omniscent risk} becomes $=$) in the proportional limit via the analysis of Section \ref{sect first section}.
+The above test risk estimate yields exact results (and, hence, $\approx$ in \eqref{omniscent risk} becomes $=$) in the proportional limit via the analysis of Section \ref{sect first section}. \red{In other words, the omniscient test risk estimate is identical to $\bar{\Rc}^{s2t}_{\kappa, \sigma}(\bSi, \btst, \btst)$, which can be derived by substituting $\btw = \btst$ into Equation \ref{risk one step asymp}}.
 Specifically, suppose that the empirical distributions of $\btbrb$ and $\boldsymbol{\lambda}$ converge as $p\to\infty$ having fixed the ratio $p/n = \kappa$.
 Then, the risk obtained in Theorem \ref{theorem risk charac one step} converges to the omniscient risk estimate given in \eqref{omniscent risk}, as proved in Appendix \ref{app scaling laws}.
 We will use this omniscient risk estimate in the limit of $p \to \infty$, as considered in several papers \citep{Cui_2022, simon2024bettermodernmachinelearning, wei2022toyrandommatrixmodels}.
 Yet, our empirical validations in Figure \ref{fig:risk-model-comparison} demonstrate that this framework yields consistent results even when applied to scenarios with moderately sized $p$ and $n$.

 Throughout the section, we analyze the case where the surrogate parameter $\btw$ is given, therefore we need to take into account only the target covariance matrix $\bSis$.
 Without loss of generality, we assume that the covariance matrix $\bSis$ is diagonal by Observation \ref{transforming-x-beta}.
 From now on, we will consider the particular case of power-law eigenstructure, that is $\bSi_{i,i} = \lambda_i = i^{-\alpha}$.
 The omniscient risk under this structure still depends on the parameters $\taus$ and $\Omega$, and the next proposition analyzes them asymptotically.
 Its proof is in Appendix \ref{app scaling laws}.